PARK PAVILION PERMITS

 e.
 Horseback riding on other than the designated roads.

 g.
-Sports in other than locations designated by the Youth Advisory Board of the Town of Kirkwood.
+Sports in other than locations designated by the Town Board or its authorized representative of the Town of Kirkwood.

 h.
-Entering or using the parks during other than the designated hours posted by the Youth Advisory Boards of the Town of Kirkwood.
+Entering or using the parks during other than the designated hours posted by the Town Board of the Town of Kirkwood.

 i.
-Refusing to comply with the time-sharing plan posted by the Youth Advisory Board of the Town of Kirkwood for the use of any recreational facility.
+Refusing to comply with the time-sharing plan posted by the Town Board or its authorized representative of the Town of Kirkwood for the use of any recreational facility.

 j.
 Operating or parking a motorcycle, mini-bike or other form of recreational motor vehicle except on designated roads.